Smoke Detectors Save Lives!

 Where Should Smoke Detector Be Located?

-2 Important Things to remember where to put smoke detectors :
+2 Important Things to remember about where to put smoke detectors :

 - Most fires start in the kitchen.

-- Smoke detectors are to warn people while sleeping in bedrooms during fire.
+- Smoke detectors are to warn people while sleeping in bedrooms during the fire.

 Install at least 1 Smoke Detector on every level of your home, including the basement.